cathaloruaidh/genomeBuildConversion/README.md

 # 5&nbsp; WGS Example
-Note, this section is currently experimental.
+Note, the code in this section is currently experimental.
 As a proof of principle, a modified version of the above algorithm can be applied to WGS data.
 `liftOver` is implemented by the `LiftoverVCF` module from `picard`, since `liftOver` cannot directly process VCF files.
 The VCF information can be collapsed down to position information only as BED files, and the original algorithm run.